lednikita0481/Hash-Table-research/README.md

-# Laboratory work.
-Hash functions research and Hash table optimisation.
+# Hash functions research and Hash table optimisation.

 ## Goals:
 - To implement a hash table